 Last year, the ITU approved a new environmental standard — universal chargers for laptops and other portable devices — but the industry’s growth remains to be seen.
 Offering services by changing business models rather than updating products could also help reduce the amount of e-waste.
 For example, car sharing is becoming more and more popular in cities, because people don’t need to buy their own cars, and cloud computing and storage are other examples.

+Thank you for reading our article – How Much E-waste Do You Throw Out Every Year? and we hope you’ve enjoyed it.
 We are Advanced Refractory Metals (ARM) and we supply people and companies with refractory metals all over the world.
 We help and provide advice on what refractory metals are best to suit any specific application.

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.